Analysis: Daniel Jones' new contract raises standard for QBs - NewsBreak

 Jackson, who turned 26 in January, is 45-16 in four seasons with the Ravens.
 He’s 1-3 in the playoffs but already is one of six quarterbacks in NFL history with 10,000 yards passing and 4,000 rushing.

-Hurts is eligible for a contract extension this offseason after leading the Eagles to the Super Bowl.
-He was runner-up to Patrick Mahomes for AP NFL MVP and was a finalist for Offensive Player of the Year after totaling 35 touchdowns, throwing for 3,701 yards and running for 760.
+Hurts led the Eagles to the Super Bowl and was runner-up to Patrick Mahomes for AP NFL MVP.
+He also was a finalist for Offensive Player of the Year after totaling 35 touchdowns, throwing for 3,701 yards and running for 760.

 In Philadelphia’s 38-35 loss to Mahomes and the Chiefs in the Super Bowl, Hurts had one of the best all-around games ever seen on football's biggest stage.
 He completed 71% of his passes for 304 yards and one TD, and ran for 70 yards and three scores.